Is your employer-provided life insurance enough?

-Although employer-sponsored life insurance policies are a convenient and oftentimes affordable—or free—job perk, there are several reasons why you may want to purchase an additional individual policy on your own to help protect your loved ones.
-Here are just a few:
+Although employer-sponsored life insurance policies can be a convenient and affordable-- or free-- job perk, here are some reasons why you may want to purchase an additional individual policy on your own to help protect your loved ones:

 - Your workplace policy may not provide enough coverage for your family’s needs.

-Many employer-provided life insurance policies offer benefits that are one to three times your current salary.
+Some employer-provided life insurance policies offer benefits that are one to three times your current salary.
 For someone who is debt-free, single, and without dependents, that might be enough.
-However, this is often not the case.
-The reality is many families need much more than one, two, or three times their annual salary to secure their dependents’ financial future.
+However, some families need more than one, two, or three times their annual salary to secure their dependents' financial future.

-Southern Farm Bureau® Life Insurance Company has a great online tool that can help you calculate the right amount of life insurance for you and your family.
+Southern Farm Bureau® Life Insurance Company has an online tool that can help you calculate the right amount of life insurance for you and your family.
 Click here to determine your family’s needs now.1

-With group-term life insurance, your coverage is linked to your employment.
-You could lose this coverage if you leave the company, at which point you will be left to seek out an individual life insurance policy.
+With group-term life insurance, your coverage can be linked to your employment.
+You could possibly lose this coverage if you leave the company, at which point you will be left to seek out an individual life insurance policy.

 - Buying an individual policy may become more difficult as time passes.

-Generally, the earlier in life you purchase a life insurance policy, the more affordable it is going to be.
+Generally, the earlier in life you purchase a life insurance policy, the lower the premium rates will be.
 Rates typically go up with age, so that means if you’re 40, you’re likely going to pay more than someone who is 30 and in similar health.
 Many life insurance policies also require a health examination, so purchasing a policy after you develop a health condition may prove to be difficult or expensive.

 So, is employer-provided life insurance enough?
-No two families are alike, and while life insurance provided by your employer is a great starting point, it’s important to take the time to weigh your needs against the coverages provided.
+No two families are alike.
+It is important to take the time to weigh your needs against the coverages provided.
 At KFB Insurance, we want to make choosing the right life insurance policy for your family’s needs as stress-free as possible by giving you the information you need to make educated decisions.
-We’re proud to offer custom-fit life insurance coverage through Southern Farm Bureau® Life Insurance Company.
-Click here to get in touch with a local agent who can help you pick a plan that’s right for you.
+We’re proud to offer life insurance coverage through Southern Farm Bureau® Life Insurance Company.
+Click here to get in touch with a local agent who can help you pick a plan.

 1The amount of life insurance coverage that you may qualify or apply for is subject to medical and financial underwriting by Southern Farm Bureau Life Insurance Company in Jackson, MS.